Krnsand/pp3-hangman/README.md

 * Error message
     * The player has written H instead of Y/N
     * An error message in red tells the player what is wrong
-    * the player is asked to try again
+    * The player is asked to try again

 ![Error message](https://github.com/Krnsand/pp3-hangman/blob/main/assets/images/y_or_n.png)

-* Thanks for player
+* Thanks for playing
     * Here the player has chosen N (NO) and the game stops
     * The final score is printed and added to the scoreboard in the google spreadsheet